Mirissa, Sri Lanka: Golden Sands, Swaying Palms & Coastal Charms

 Mirissa, a sleepy seaside town on Sri Lanka’s southern coast in Matara District, feels like a postcard come to life.
 As the region’s main fishing port, it serves up fresh tuna, mullet, snapper and butterfish straight from the nets.
 Dawn brings whale-watching boats cutting through glassy water, while the days invite lazy hours on golden sand and exploration of nearby historic towns.
 When night falls, Mirissa’s relaxed beach bars and lively local scene add just the right splash of adventure to a perfectly tropical stay.

 Kandy welcomed us with serene giant Buddhas, fragrant botanical gardens and the hypnotic energy of fire-dancing performances.
 The cool, misty hills of Nuwara Eliya — aptly nicknamed the “City of Light” — offered a peaceful contrast before Ella’s spectacular waterfalls, scenic train rides and jungle-clad mountains stole our breath.
-We rounded out the trip in the south: Tissamaharama as a gateway to Yala National Park, then the sunlit shores of Mirissa.
-Galle’s charming seaside streets, whale-watching adventures and pristine beaches provided the perfect finale to a journey full of wonder.
+We rounded out the trip in the south: Tissamaharama as a gateway to Yala National Park, then the sunlit shores and whale-watching adventures of Mirissa.
+Galle’s charming seaside streets and 17th-century UNESCO fort provided the perfect finale to a journey full of wonder.

 What’s Inside | Roadmap